Manage high availability in Kubernetes

 Verify HA on a database cluster

-To check this value on the command line, run the following command:
+To check the HAReady status using the kubectl command-line, run the following command:

 kubectl get dbcluster.alloydbomni.dbadmin.goog DB_CLUSTER_NAME -o jsonpath={.status.conditions[?(@.type == \'HAReady\')]} -n NAMESPACE